richardgill/issue-template-check/docs/concepts/data-model.md

 ### id

 The `id` column contains the record ID.
-It is of type `string` and it is guaranteed to be unique within the table.
+It is of type `string`, limited to 255 chars and it is guaranteed to be unique within the table.
 If you don't explicitly provide an `id` value, Xata will generate one for you, with the following properties:

 - globally unique
 - sortable, with the newest record having the highest ID